Ledger Nano S Plus wallet profile

 Who Should Use Ledger Nano S Plus?
 (And Who Should Not)

-Ledger Nano S Plus is a strong choice for:
+Ledger Nano S Plus can suit:

 - Desktop-first users